 Check Three - Cable and Connectivity Check

 The next test to confirm is if your cable works properly.
-This is important, because connectivity issues can also manifest when the cable itself is faulty.
+This is important because connectivity issues can also manifest when the cable itself is faulty.

-To test this, disconnect your fully-charged sensor, launch Structure app, and reconnect your sensor.
+To test this, disconnect your fully-charged sensor, launch the Structure app, and reconnect your sensor.
 Wait five or so seconds.
 If your sensor initializes, great!
 Your cable connection is good.